pixlbreaker/CSC290-Attach-4/README.md

     ```

 #### Linux
-- For linux distributions, such as Debian and Ubuntu use the package manager system that comes with the system.
+- For linux distributions such as Debian and Ubuntu, use the package manager system that comes with the system.
 For example:

     ```bash
     sudo apt-get install python3